internetstandards/Internet.nl/documentation/Docker-deployment.md

 It may take a few minutes after starting for the Letsencrypt certificates to be registered and loaded.

+If the log file cannot be found this mean the Letsencrypt configuration step has not run because there are no new certificates to be configured.

 ## Batch API

 Besides the single scan webpage, the Internet.nl application also contains a Batch API.
 This is disabled by default on normal installations.
 Please refer to [Deployment Batch](Docker-deployment-batch.md) for more information.